kahboom/syndesis-ui-docs/01 - New Contributors/README.md

 - Fuse Architect & Manager: Hiram Chirino
 - Product Manager: Keith Babo

+### Where is Everyone?

+IRC channels (freenode.net): #syndesis and #syndesis-ui

+Relevant internal mailing lists to subscribe to:
+- frontend-superheroes

 ### Upstream vs Product

 If you aren't familiar with Red Hat's development model, directly from [the website](https://www.redhat.com/en/about/development-model):